joy-framework/joy/README.md

 ### Create database tables

-Run this to create a new table with a few columns:
+Run this to create a new migration with a table with a few columns:

 ```sh
 joy create table account name:text email:text password:text